Blue Heelers: Cancellation

 In the hope that viewing would increase, an 11-episode season in 2006 was commissioned by the Seven Network.
 However, the ratings spike begun in 2004 was not sufficient for the Seven Network to commit to continuing to produce the show.
-In January 2006, Seven officially announced that they had cancelled Blue Heelers, but would air a final shortened season of 11 episodes in mid-2006.
-At the time the show was still drawing 1.2 million viewers per week on average, down from the 3.5 million it was drawing at its peak.
-The announcement was front-page news on nearly all of Australia's major newspapers including The Sydney Morning Herald, The Daily Telegraph (Sydney), The Melbourne Herald Sun, The Melbourne Age and Brisbane's Courier Mail.
+In January 2006, Seven officially announced that they had cancelled Blue Heelers but would air a final shortened season of 11 episodes in mid–2006.
+At the time, the show was still drawing 1.2 million viewers per week on average, down from the 3.5 million it was drawing at its peak.
+The announcement was front-page news on nearly all of Australia's major newspapers, including The Sydney Morning Herald, The Daily Telegraph (Sydney), The Herald Sun, The Age and Brisbane's Courier Mail.
 Two different endings were shot for the final episode, which finished filming on 20 December 2005.
 The first ending wrapped up all the show's storylines, while the second left the show open for another season; the second version was used.

-For Blue Heelers' final season in 2006, it was moved from its primetime Wednesday-night timeslot, to a lower rating Saturday-night timeslot.
-In the Saturday timeslot Blue Heelers competed with The Bill, a British police drama which had become quite popular in Australia on the Australian Broadcasting Corporation and Saturday Night AFL Coverage on Fox Footy Channel and Network Ten.
-This move was slammed by leading cast member, John Wood.
-Blue Heelers cancellation may also be related to Seven's AFL broadcast, which saw Seven invest $780m for the 5-year broadcasting rights of the game.
+For Blue Heelers' final season in 2006, it was moved from its primetime Wednesday-night timeslot, to a lower-rating Saturday-night timeslot.
+In the Saturday timeslot, Blue Heelers competed with The Bill, a British police drama which had become quite popular in Australia on the Australian Broadcasting Corporation, and Saturday Night AFL Coverage on Fox Footy Channel and Network Ten.
+This move was slammed by leading cast member John Wood.
+Blue Heelers' cancellation may also be related to Seven's AFL broadcast, which saw Seven invest $780m for the 5-year broadcasting rights of the game.